+Note:

-Note: Although the stereo-interconnect cable looks like a MIDI cable, it isn't.
+Although the stereo-interconnect cable looks like a MIDI cable, it isn t.
 There is nothing remotely resembling MIDI inside or between two 421m's.
-If you connect either connector to a MIDI device, it probably won't harm anything, it definitely won't work, and it may allow you to communicate with a nearby galaxy (if it does, please call us and let us know which one!
-Be sure to record the conversation.).
+If you connect either connector to a MIDI device, it probably won t harm anything, but it definitely won t work.

-Decide which unit is the master and which unit is the slave (using force only if absolutely necessary) and set the front panel MASTER/ SLAVE switches accordingly.
-In stereo-mode the slave unit's controls are disabled and only the master unit controls affect operation.
+Decide which unit is the master and which unit is the slave (using force only if absolutely necessary) and set the front panel MASTER/SLAVE switches accordingly.
+In stereo-mode the slave unit s controls are disabled and only the master unit controls affect operation.
 The following diagram shows how to stereo-link two 421m's.

+Note:

-Note: If there is no master unit connected via the Stereo Link connectors, the slave unit (any unit with it's MAS-TER/SLAVE switch in the OUT position) remains in bypass mode, regardless of the setting of its bypass switch.
+If there is no master unit connected via the Stereo Link connectors, the slave unit (any unit with it's MASTER/SLAVE switch in the OUT position) remains in bypass mode, regardless of the setting of its bypass switch.